-Shadow APIs & Zombie APIs: How to Find and Secure Your Hidden Attack Surface
+Shadow APIs and Zombie APIs: API Discovery, Inventory, and Hidden Attack Surface Security

 Your API attack surface is larger than you think.
 Much larger.